ZicongJiang/mine-web/content/en/authors/admin/_index.md

 - Visitors
 ---

-- Hello, I am Zicong Jiang, a research student of Kimura Lab in Kyushu University.
-My research interests include Computer Vision, Signal Processing and Communication System.
+- Hello, I am Zicong Jiang, a Master's student in Technical University of Denmark, and I am a student assistant in SPOC with the project of LiDAR, I also do a project about machine learning based optical communication systems in SPOC.
+My research interests include machine learning in communication systems, Signal Processing.
 In daily life, I like playing computer games (especially FPS), and I also like music and traveling, my favorite band is RADWIMPS.

 ---
 What am I doing Now?